Hibernal Hills 50k race

 • Warm gloves

 • Base layer.
-This must be carried separately in you race pack and not worn from the start
+This must be carried separately in your race pack and not worn from the start.
+If you are wearing a base layer from the start, then you will need a spare dry one in your race pack as a backup

-• Waterproof jacket with a hood and taped seams
+• Waterproof jacket with a hood and taped/sealed seams (minimum 10,000mm rating)

 • Please make sure to bring warm dry clothes for when you finish, either with your crew or in your finish line bag

-It is not mandatory, but we do suggest you bring waterproof trousers and a foldable cup as the race will be cup less.
+It is not mandatory, but we do suggest you bring waterproof trousers just in case and a foldable cup as the race will be cup less.

 Route Markers and Navigation